DevRivu/ReinforcementLearning/docs/index.md

 <h3>Results PushT (Method 2 DINO WM)</h3>
 PushT environment demonstrate incremental improvement over Method 1, with slightly more effective action behaviors emerging during planning.
-As in Method 1, the greedy criteria-based planning fails to produce goal-directed behavior consistently, leading the pusher to interact ineffectively with the T-shaped object.
-Additionally, the absence of expert demonstrations continues to hinder the model’s ability to learn accurate physical interactions, emphasizing the need for better-informed action selection strategies and more diverse training data to improve model performance in complex physical environments.
+We can observe that interative planning and improving world model on the planned actions helps in improving the world model by covering tragectories that were not covered.
+Still in continues to suffer from from the same problem of non-ideal action selection as method 1.
+The absence of expert demonstrations continues to hinder the model’s ability to learn accurate physical interactions, emphasizing the need for better-informed action selection strategies and more diverse training data to improve model performance in complex physical environments.

 <p style="text-align: center;">
   <img src="gifs/output_final_2_failure-ezgif.com-video-to-gif-converter.gif" width="330" style="margin-right: 20px;" />